JostCrow/atom-toolbar-shortcuts/README.md

 An atom-tool-bar plugin that adds many commonly used actions in the tool-bar.

+## Missing packages or shortcuts
+Please let me know by reporting an issue (or create a pull-request).
+They will be added to toolbar.

+## Look and options

 This is just a preview of how it can look.

 ![screenshot](https://raw.githubusercontent.com/JostCrow/atom-toolbar-shortcuts/master/screenshot.png)